doyensec/CSPTBurpExtension/README.md

 #### :crossed_swords:  Understanding the scan results

 - The reflected values are on the left.
-Click on it to see the associated sources and the potential sinks.
+Click one to see the associated sources and the potential sinks.
 - To confirm it is not a false positive, you can right-click on a source and use the "Copy URL With Canary" feature.
 Then copy this URL inside your browser.
 If this URL triggers a request with the canary token inside the path, it means that a CSPT is present and an issue will be created.
-- Instead of testing all the source one-by-one, you can use the "Export Sources With Canary".
-It will copy all potential sources with canary.
+- Instead of testing all the sources one-by-one, you can use the "Export Sources With Canary".
+It will copy all potential sources with canaries.
 Then you just need to open all the links with your browser (some browser extensions are able to do that).
-- You can also regenerate a new canary token or modify it.
+- You can also modify or regenerate a new canary token.
 - In case some results are false positives, you can discard them.
 They will not be displayed in the next scan.

 #### :crossed_swords:  Finding sinks